HVML/purring-cat/README.md

 [Vincent Wei](https://github.com/VincentWei) proposed a complete, general purpose, elegant and easy-to-learn markup language, HVML (the Hybrid Virtual Markup Language) based on the idea of virtual DOM.
-HVML is a general dynamic markup language, mainly used to generate actual XML/HTML document content.
+HVML is a general purpose dynamic markup language, mainly used to generate actual XML/HTML document content.
 HVML realizes the ability to dynamically generate and update XML/HTML documents through data-driven action tags and preposition attributes; HVML also provides